 This makes for more vibrant and lifelike colors, but it also means that sRGB content (which includes most games, web content, Windows apps, etc.) will have over-saturated colors.

 For instance, it can make YouTube’s red logo seem slightly neon-pink, which some users don’t mind, some despise, and some even prefer.

 Unfortunately, the MSI MAG272QR monitor doesn’t have an sRGB emulation mode that would restrict the color output to ~100% sRGB for a more accurate representation of sRGB content.

 Because VA panels aren’t used for color-critical work anyway, this isn’t a particularly big issue.
-However, if you prefer accurate colors for sRGB content, you will need to manually calibrate the monitor.
+However, if you prefer accurate colors for sRGB content, you will need to calibrate the monitor manually.

 In other words, the colors do look rich and vivid thanks to the wide gamut, but some users may find the lack of a properly calibrated sRGB mode disappointing.